About the Book

 In 1967 Kennedy pushed into places others would not go to see poverty for himself.
 What he found motivated him to work for change in ways that still reverberate today, for this is also a story about America at a pivotal moment in its history.
 This narrative illuminates the complexities of the nation’s War on Poverty, its failures, successes, and insufficiencies.
 It also provides insight into the challenges facing the civil rights movement as it evolved beyond securing legal rights to remedying economic inequalities.

 This book tells the story of his visit, but it also offers much more.
 It examines the forces of history, economics and politics in the Delta and how they shaped the lives of the children he met in Mississippi in 1967 and in the decades that followed.
-We know, sadly, what happened to Robert Kennedy, but this book also introduces us to three of the children, including the baby on the floor, that moved Kennedy so and finishes their stories as well.
+We know, sadly, what happened to Robert Kennedy, but this book also introduces us to four of the children, including the baby on the floor, who moved Kennedy so and finishes their stories as well.

 America’s commitment to providing for the least of its citizens has waxed and waned, in large measure because of the priorities and capabilities of its elected officials.
 Robert Kennedy was a skilled and charismatic leader who was moved by the people he met in Mississippi.
 He talked about what he had seen there for the remaining 14 months of his life, and, when he ran for president, his vision for America was shaped by the plight of the hungry children he encountered there.
 Robert Kennedy’s time in Mississippi was short, but when he traveled deep into the Delta, he was taking an essential step toward his and the nation’s destiny.